-The STARTALK program has had a profound impact on the world language community, especially for less commonly taught languages.
-Longitudinal surveys conducted during the NFLC’s administration of the program indicate that over 80% of students continued to learn their STARTALK language, and a number are working in professions that require use of the language.
-In similar surveys, the vast majority of teachers reported transformation as a result of implementing the STARTALK principles into their academic year classrooms.
+Under the NFLC’s stewardship, the STARTALK program had a profound impact on the world language community, especially for less commonly taught languages.
+Longitudinal surveys conducted during the NFLC’s administration of the program indicate that over 80 percent of students continued to learn their STARTALK languages and that a number of former students are working in professions that require use of those languages.
+In similar surveys, the vast majority of teachers reported transformation as a result of implementing the STARTALK principles in their academic year classrooms.
 Under the NFLC’s administration from 2001–2021, STARTALK expanded its reach from an initial 56 programs in 21 states to a total of 1,671 programs spanning all 50 states, the District of Columbia, and online.

-The STARTALK program was further supported by a US Department of Education award of a Language Resource Center to the NFLC, Professional Educators Advancing Research in Language Learning (PEARLL).
-The LRC continues to leverage the many lessons learned from STARTALK programs and resources developed to support teachers.
-In return, STARTALK benefitted from an LRC at the NFLC with more focus on teacher development and activities to support world language teachers.
+The STARTALK program was further enhanced by a US Department of Education award of a Language Resource Center (LRC) to the NFLC.
+This LRC is called Professional Educators Advancing Research in Language Learning (PEARLL), and it continues to leverage the many lessons learned from STARTALK programs and resources developed to support teachers.
+In return, STARTALK benefitted from having an LRC at the NFLC that focuses on teacher development and activities to support world language teachers.